 I can’t wait to see what you create!

 So think about your daily focus, what annoying repetitive questions or irritations come up for you, and what are the questions that make you sigh while you are soaking in a bubble bath and thinking about the future.

-Tips for Phrasing Great Tarot Card Questions
+Tips for Phrasing Good Questions to Ask the Tarot

 Instead of asking simple yes-no questions, think of open-ended questions a therapist might ask you to get you to relax and talk about yourself.